mostafa4mohamed/Weather-Challenge/README.md

 - Hilt: Implemented for dependency injection.
 - Retrofit: Used to fetch data from the server.
 - JUnit 4: to implement Unit tests.
+- Clean Architecture : The app is built using **Clean Architecture**, ensuring clear separation of concerns.
+The core business logic is isolated in the domain layer, while other layers (data and app) interact with it through well-defined interfaces.